Suspect in St. Louis officer’s slaying has long crime record

 Mayor Lyda Krewson called Bohannon’s death a “horrific reminder of the dangers our brave men and women in law enforcement willingly and selflessly face everyday to protect and serve.”

-The officers were “trying to do their job, that’s all they’re trying to do and they’re suffering under gunfire,” Hayden said.

-The gunman remained barricaded as officers armed with rifles and a SWAT team assembled outside.
-Police used a bullhorn to order the suspect out and fired tear gas into the house but no gunshots, the department said.
-The standoff ended around 5:30 a.m.
-Sunday, nearly 12 hours after it began, when Kinworthy was arrested.
-The other man who was reportedly shot was never found.

 This year has been especially dangerous in St. Louis for residents and police alike.
-The rate of killings in 2020 is on a near-record pace, and non-fatal shootings have spiked too.
-The worst of the crime surge has happened since June.
+The rate of killings in 2020 is on a near-record pace.
 Things are so dire that the federal government in early August sent 50 agents to battle crime.

-Six other officers have been shot in addition to Bohannon and his colleague, including four struck during a violent June 1 protest that followed George Floyd’s death in Minneapolis.
+Six other officers have been shot in addition to Bohannon and Bailey, including four struck during a violent June 1 protest that followed George Floyd’s death in Minneapolis.
 Two of those officers were shot in the leg, one in the foot and one in the arm.

 An officer was shot by a suspect with a sawed-off shotgun on July 26.
 Another was shot by a teenager on Aug.
 2.